aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 executing expensive computation...
 incompatible!

-Since we are now wrapping the expensiveComputeOperation with a Supplier, we now have the ability to only run that method when needed.
+Since we are now wrapping the expensiveComputeOperation with a Supplier, we now have the ability to run that method only if and when it is needed.
 Since a.get() in the lazyMatch method returns false, the b.get() will never execute.
 This saves us from running the expensiveComputeOperation method when it's not needed.

 ## Introduction - Consumer
 Consumer is a built-in functional interface that accepts one input and has no output.

-Functional Interface looks like:
+The Functional Interface for the _Consumer_ interface looks like:

     @FunctionalInterface
     public interface Consumer<T> {